Computational chemistry: History

 In 1964, Hückel method calculations (using a simple linear combination of atomic orbitals (LCAO) method to determine electron energies of molecular orbitals of π electrons in conjugated hydrocarbon systems) of molecules, ranging in complexity from butadiene and benzene to ovalene, were generated on computers at Berkeley and Oxford.
 These empirical methods were replaced in the 1960s by semi-empirical methods such as CNDO.

 In the early 1970s, efficient ab initio computer programs such as ATMOL, Gaussian, IBMOL, and POLYAYTOM, began to be used to speed ab initio calculations of molecular orbitals.
 Of these four programs, only Gaussian, now vastly expanded, is still in use, but many other programs are now in use.
 At the same time, the methods of molecular mechanics, such as MM2 force field, were developed, primarily by Norman Allinger.

 One of the first mentions of the term computational chemistry can be found in the 1970 book Computers and Their Role in the Physical Sciences by Sidney Fernbach and Abraham Haskell Taub, where they state "It seems, therefore, that 'computational chemistry' can finally be more and more of a reality."
 During the 1970s, widely different methods began to be seen as part of a new emerging discipline of computational chemistry.
 The Journal of Computational Chemistry was first published in 1980.

 Computational chemistry has featured in several Nobel Prize awards, most notably in 1998 and 2013.
 Walter Kohn, "for his development of the density-functional theory", and John Pople, "for his development of computational methods in quantum chemistry", received the 1998 Nobel Prize in Chemistry.
 Martin Karplus, Michael Levitt and Arieh Warshel received the 2013 Nobel Prize in Chemistry for "the development of multiscale models for complex chemical systems".

-Fields of application

-The term theoretical chemistry may be defined as a mathematical description of chemistry, whereas computational chemistry is usually used when a mathematical method is sufficiently well developed that it can be automated for implementation on a computer.
-In theoretical chemistry, chemists, physicists, and mathematicians develop algorithms and computer programs to predict atomic and molecular properties and reaction paths for chemical reactions.
-Computational chemists, in contrast, may simply apply existing computer programs and methodologies to specific chemical questions.

-Computational chemistry has two different aspects: